 TGbe editor: Please update the subclause as shown below

-An AP affiliated with an AP MLD should include, in a Beacon frame or a Probe Response frame, that is not an ML probe response, only the Common Info field of the Basic variant Multi-Link element as defined in 9.4.2.247b (Multi-Link element).
+An AP affiliated with an AP MLD shall include, in a Beacon frame or a Probe Response frame, that is not an ML probe response, only the Common Info field of the Basic variant Multi-Link element as defined in 9.4.2.295b (Multi-Link element).

-NOTE—Whether the Basic variant Multi-Link element is always present in a Beacon frame or a Probe Response frame, that is not an ML probe response, or is optionally present is TBD.

-An AP affiliated with an AP MLD that supports SAE authentication shall include the MLD MAC address of that AP MLD in the Beacon and Probe Response frames it transmits in the Common Info field of the Basic variant of the Multi-Link element.
+(#Fix TBD)

 A Probe Request frame that is not an ML probe request shall not include a Multi-Link element of any type.

-A Probe Request frame that is an ML probe request shall not include a Basic variant Multi-Link element.

-A Probe Request frame that is an ML probe request shall include a Probe Request variant Multi-Link element.
+A Probe Request frame that is an ML probe request shall include a Probe Request variant Multi-Link element and shall not include other variant Multi-Link element. (#CID 1192)

 11.1.4.3.4 Criteria for sending a response (11ai)